KaelSM/timercountdown/README.md

 Is a simple date counter that can be implemented as a widget to any webpage, for a countdown to a specific date of the end of a sale, or a big event such as a webpage for a wedding.
 It is made with Vue.js, HTML5 and CSS

+# To-do:
+- [x] Countdown flipping cards
+- [x] Work with selected date and not restart when re-loaded
+- [ ] Once is done, stop the time and send a notification
+- [ ] customize an input with button to set a date (or dropdown with calendar)
+- [ ] once timer is done  and the notification is closed, prompt the user for a new date

 ## Set Date

 To set your custom date, you just need to modify one line in the JS file